eosdis-nasa/earthdata-pub-forms/README.md

 # Earthdata Pub Forms

-This is the Forms code repository for Earthdata Pub (EDPUB).
+This is the Forms code repository for Earthdata Pub (EDPub).

 ## Table of Contents